codebeer/codebeer.github.io/_drafts/2015-01-26-I-Built-a-Steam-Box.md

 This is roughly halfway done.
 Things to note here is the tight lengthwise fit of the GTX770, it leaves less than an inch of space.

 Also, the orientation of the PSU intake / exhaust fan.
 The intake fan is hidden because it's facing down into the table.
-The case itself actually sits a few millimetres off the table surface allowing the intake fan to suck air in from below and expell it out the side (you'll later notice the case has ventalation for this purpose).
+The case itself actually sits a few millimetres off the table surface allowing the intake fan to suck air in from below and expel it out the side (you'll later notice the case has ventilation for this purpose).

 The GTX770 draws fresh air from another vent along the side.

 At this stage you can appreciate just how important the measuring was.
-This particular corsiar power supply happens to be about 10mm shorter than almost all other PSUs on the market, and I honestly don't think the build would work without it.
+This particular Corsair power supply happens to be about 10mm shorter than almost all other PSUs on the market, and I honestly don't think the build would work without it.

 ![spacing is tight for the PSU][12]

 You can see that because of the orientation of the intake fan, the main power cable has to come straight out **into** the Graphics Card.
 You don't want to put undue pressure on the cables by forcing a tight angle, so that 10mm makes all the difference.

 Furthermore, the graphics card only just fits lengthwise, but the case intake fan cables require that small amount of space.
-It can be fiddly to get right, but with some gentle coersion and some cable ties, you can make it work.
+It can be fiddly to get right, but with some gentle coercion and some cable ties, you can make it work.

 This image shows the free space you have to work with in the PSU/GCard corner. (very very little)

 ![spacing is tight for the Gcard][13]

+---

 ## Build Stage 2

 ![cpu and ram added][14]

-Here I've delicately manuvered the Ripjaw's in, and installed the CPU with a stock cooler.
+Here I've delicately maneuvered the Ripjaw's in, and installed the CPU with a stock cooler.
 This stage is probably the hardest with man hands.

 ![rig with bay reinstalled][15]

-Then finally I re-mounted the harddrive bay.
+Then finally I re-mounted the hard drive bay.

 ## Cable Management